venkateswarlupambha/EmpowerSkill-Community-Upskilling-Platform/README.md

 1. Build the Docker image:

     ```bash
-   docker build -t skillswap-app .
+   docker build -t skill .

-3. Run the Docker container:
+2. Run the Docker container:

     ```bash
-   docker run -p 8080:80 skillswap-app
+   docker run -p 5000:5000 skill

-5. Access the application in your browser at http://localhost:8080.
+ 3. For To Tag:

+    ```bash
+      3.1 docker login
+      3.2 docker tag skill venkateswarlu2001/empowerskills

+ 4. To Push The Image

+       ```bash
+       docker push venkateswarlu2001/empowerskills

 ### Contribution:

-1. Fork the repository.
+1. repository
-2. Create a new branch: `git checkout -b`
+2. Create a new branch
-3. Make your changes and commit them: `git commit -m`
+3. Make your changes and commit them
-4. Push to the branch: `git push origin`
+4. Push to the branch
-5. Create a pull request.
+5. Create a pull request

 ## How EmpowerSkill Works as a Learning Platform: